johnfmorton/bespoken-audio-player/DOCUMENTATION.md

 ## Overview

-The **BespokenAudioPlayer** is a customizable and accessible web component that provides a rich audio playback experience.
+The **Bespoken Audio Player** is a customizable and accessible web component that provides a rich audio playback experience.
 It supports playlists, playback controls, progress tracking, and is designed to be easily integrated into any web application.

+### Live examples

+Before you start, check out the [demo page](https://johnfmorton.github.io/bespoken-audio-player/) to see live working examples of the **Bespoken Audio Player**.

 ---